pingcap/docs-cn/pd-configuration-file.md

 ### `high-space-ratio`

-+ The threshold ratio below which the capacity of the store is sufficient
++ The threshold ratio below which the capacity of the store is sufficient.
+This configuration takes effect only when `region-score-formula-version` is set to `v1`.
 + Default value: `0.7`
 + Minimum value: greater than `0`
 + Maximum value: less than `1`